Antony86/triangle-type/README.md

 # triangle-type
-Should tell the type of triangle regarding the different length.
+Should tell the type of triangle regarding the differents length.

+Put 3 lentgh!